 Sticking to a group can help everyone face headwind stretches as each takes a turn at the front.
 Once your turn is over, you can ask one of your friends to get to the friend.
 Doing so allows everyone to maintain their pace as a group and help them conserve their energy.

 You'll never know what's going to happen while you're on the road, especially during long rides.
 That's why you should get yourself ready regardless of what might happen while you're on the road.
 At a minimum, you can put all the tools that you need to fix your bike in your seat post bag.
+Don't forget to charge your bike lights the day before, no matter if you ride day or night, extra safety is never too much.
 You should also have your cell phone fully charged, too.
 Also, never forget to bring some cash, as well as your ID.

 Sitting for hours can cause you to experience small aches and pains as you maintain your upright position for the entire duration of your ride.
 So, remember to change your riding position now and then to make the trip less discomforting.
 You can try moving your hands from the top of the bars to the hoods so you can flex a few of your muscles.
 Also, try to stand occasionally so that you can stretch your legs.